Maksymilian-Turkot/Procedural_Generation_Visualization/README.md

 # Welcome to Procedural Generation!
-This git will be about a multitude of Generative algorithms
+This Repo will be about a multitude of Generative algorithms

 mostly written in vanilla JS using Canvas to display its effects.